Is Your Oven Dirty?

 Preheat the oven to 200, then turn it off.
 Place the ammonia and boiling water in separate heat-safe dishes in the oven.
 Close the door and let the fumes do the work overnight, or for 8-12 hours.
 Some fumes will escape the oven, so if possible, open some nearby windows to ventilate the area.

-When you come back to it, you should be able to wipe most of it clean with just a hot, wet scrub sponge (Sponge Coupons).
+When you come back to it, you should be able to wipe most of it clean with just a hot, wet scrub sponge.
 It worked pretty well for me!
 There were a few spots that required a bit of scrubbing, but most of the gunk came off with ease.

 They suggested sprinkling baking soda onto the hot, wet sponge before wiping.
 But from my experience, I don’t think the baking soda helped a whole lot and I had to wipe over the surface again with water to get rid of the film left behind.
 So, I just did it without the baking soda.

-Overall, I would definitely do it this way again and recommend it to others.
+Overall, I would definitely do it this way again on an electric oven and recommend it to others.

 I hope you have similarly great results with this easy and inexpensive way to clean the oven!